top of page

 b.
 Completes play on any hole more than 15 minutes after the preceding group.

 Non-responsive fellow competitor: Any player concerned about a non-responsive fellow competitor shall notify a Tournament Committee member or Foothills Golf Course staff person about the problem, and request the group be monitored in case penalties are incurred or appealed.
-If any player’s pace or quality of play affects the entire field he may be asked to leave the course.
+If any player’s pace or quality of play affects the entire field, he may be asked to leave the course.

 Penalty Statements: At any time, a group that is out of position may be notified by a member of the Tournament Committee or Foothills Golf Course staff.
 A group and/or individual players may be monitored.